 The rows in the table are firstly grouped into three categories:

 Remember, whenever stocks drop off the Weekly Watch List it does not mean that they should be sold (if owned).
 Remember the criteria for entry onto the list (two rising Moving Averages), and our own Trading Strategy criteria for selling the stock.
 If we view the charts for the stocks that have gone off the list recently, there are usually some that fall and eventually trigger the Stop Loss, while others eventually rise again.
 One way to help explain this situation is to see the sample chart at right (click for a larger image) of APA.
 We should always compare the latest share price with our pre-determined Stop Loss level and sell if the Stop has been breached, and continue to monitor in coming weeks.

 Also, it's important to remember that some of the stocks on the Watch List will lose money (fall quickly before triggering the stop and realising the sale).
 That's one of the facts about investing and trading.
 BUT, with proper "money management" our portfolio can still come out in front!!
 This is because if we cut our losses short, and let our profits run, then the accumulated profits should be greater than our losses.
 Even if we have a win to loss ratio of 50%!
 That is, if we have 5 wins and 5 losses, we can come out ahead provided our profits are larger than our losses.

 stock "off the list" if the WATRTS is not broken?

 Our selection criteria says that to be "on the list" a stock must have two specific moving averages increasing for the last three weeks.
-Now, it is possible for one of these moving averages to stop increasing for a week or two, because the share price is taking a "breather"; but for the price to stay above our Stop Loss level.
+Now, it is possible for one of these moving averages to stop increasing for a week or two, because the share price is taking a "breather"; but for the price to stay above our Stop Loss level (the Wilson ATR Trailing Stop).
 And the price can then continue to rise, and cause both moving averages to rise again.

 So, why don't we fiddle with the selection criteria to keep these on the list?